tdurieux/anonymous_github/README.md

 4. Go to Anonymous Github

-By default, Anonymous Github uses the port 5000.
+By default, Anonymous Github uses port 5000.
 It can be changed in `docker-compose.yml`.

 Related tools